-Füssen is a town in Germany, located on the banks of the river Lech in the region of Bavaria.
-This small German town is mainly known for its proximity to Neuschwanstein Castle being also a popular destination for hiking or skiing in the nearby mountains.
+Füssen is a town in Germany located on the banks of the river Lech in the region of Bavaria.
+This small German town is mainly known for its proximity to Neuschwanstein Castle, a popular destination for hiking or skiing in the nearby mountains.
 It has a picturesque old town with typical German architecture which is also worth seeing.

 Füssen is home to several popular tourist attractions, including:

 The historic city center has some well-preserved medieval buildings, including the Basilica of St Mang or the Lech Gate.
 Also, take a stroll through the picturesque streets to enjoy the local shops and restaurants.

 The surrounding mountains offer many opportunities for outdoor enthusiasts, hiking, and skiing in the winter months.
 Don’t forget to take the cable car up to the top of Tegelberg for stunning panoramic views over the region.

 Museums in Fussen:

 Füssen also has several museums, including the Museum of Local History and the Museum of Bavarian Kings, which explore the history and culture of the region.

 1. Füssen Town Museum (Museum der Stadt Fussen)